 Can you convert Bitcoin to cash?

 There are several possible ways to convert Bitcoin to cash and ultimately move it to a bank account: Sell Bitcoin on a cryptocurrency exchange, such as Coinbase or Kraken.
-This is the easiest method if you want to sell Bitcoin and withdraw the resulting cash directly to a bank account.
+This is the easiest method to sell Bitcoin and withdraw the resulting cash directly to a bank account.

 Are Bitcoins legal?